Saqib-Hussain-07/Certificate-Generator/Certifacte Generation/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License 📄

-This project is open source and available under the MIT License.

-## Support 💬

-For questions, issues, or suggestions:
-- Create an issue on GitHub
-- Check the troubleshooting section
-- Review the example code

----

 ## Sending Certificates (Email / WhatsApp)

 You can send generated certificates in bulk from the bulk generation result page.
 The system supports two delivery methods: